Elysium (film)

-Elysium is a 2013 American dystopian science fiction action film written, produced, and directed by Neill Blomkamp.
+Elysium is a 2013 American dystopian science fiction action film written, co-produced, and directed by Neill Blomkamp.
 It was Blomkamp's second directorial effort.
 The film stars Matt Damon and Jodie Foster alongside Sharlto Copley, Alice Braga, Diego Luna, Wagner Moura, and William Fichtner.
-The film takes place on both a ravaged Earth and a luxurious artificial world (Stanford torus design, one of the proposed NASA designs) called Elysium.
+The film takes place on both a ravaged Earth and a luxurious artificial world called Elysium.
 The film itself offers deliberate social commentary that explores political and sociological themes such as immigration, overpopulation, transhumanism, health care, worker exploitation, the justice system, technology, and social class issues.

 The film was released on August 9, 2013, by Sony Pictures Releasing through the TriStar Pictures label, in both conventional and IMAX Digital theaters.
 It received positive reviews, but critics considered it to be disappointing after Blomkamp's first film, District 9.
-It grossed $286 million and was released on DVD and Blu-ray on December 17, 2013.
+With a budget of $115 million, Elysium was TriStar's most expensive film.
+It grossed $286.1 million worldwide.

 Plot

-In 2154, Earth is overpopulated, diseased, and polluted.
-The planet’s citizens live in poverty while the rich and powerful live on Elysium, an orbiting space station just outside of Earth’s atmosphere.
+In 2154, Earth is overpopulated, diseased, and heavily polluted from ecocide.
+The planet's citizens live in extreme poverty.
+In contrast, the rich and powerful live on Elysium, an orbiting space station just outside Earth's atmosphere, with luxuries including Med-Bays, medical devices that can heal any disease or condition.

-Spider, a hacker living on Earth in Los Angeles, runs three space shuttle flights to Elysium to smuggle people in to use their Med-Bays, devices that can heal any disease or condition.
-Elysium Defense Secretary Delacourt shoots down two of the spacecraft in space, killing everyone on board, and has everyone on the shuttle that does reach Elysium arrested and deported.
-Elysium President Patel reprimands Delacourt for her actions, threatening discharge for any more actions of a similar manner.
-In retaliation, she offers Armadyne Corp CEO John Carlyle defense contracts for life in exchange for a program that will allow Delacourt to conduct a coup and install herself as president.
+Spider, a hacker living in Los Angeles, runs a space shuttle operation to smuggle people into Elysium.
+Elysium Defense Secretary Delacourt is in charge of preventing illegal entry to Elysium.
+She orders hired killer Kruger to shoot down Spider's space shuttles.
+Elysium President Patel reprimands Delacourt for her unorthodox methods, threatening to terminate her position for any more unauthorized actions.
+Patel then discharges Kruger.
+In retaliation, Delacourt offers Armadyne Corp CEO John Carlyle defense contracts for life if he creates a program allowing Delacourt to conduct a coup and install herself as president.
 Carlyle writes the program and stores it inside his brain.

-On Earth, parolee Max Da Costa is working for Armadyne Corp as a laborer when he is accidentally exposed to a lethal dose of radiation.
-He is given medication and told he has five days to live after being dismissed by Carlyle from Armadyne.
-Max and his friend Julio approach Spider and make a deal: If Max can successfully steal information from a powerful Elysium citizen, in exchange Spider will give Max a shuttle ride to Elysium to use a Med-Bay to cure his condition.
-Max demands that the target be his former boss John Carlyle.
-Due to his health, Spider provides Max with a powerful exoskeleton via surgery to significantly increase his strength and stamina.
-Max and Julio shoot down Carlyle's shuttle to Elysium and extract the program from his brain.
-Delacourt sends a black ops team led by Agent Kruger (whose contract Patel had terminated for shooting the shuttles down) to retrieve it.
-Kruger kills Julio but an injured Max escapes with a copy of the coup program while Carlyle's death destroys any possibility of further retrieval from his brain.
+On Earth, parolee Max Da Costa works for Armadyne Corp when he is accidentally exposed to a lethal dose of radiation.
+He is only given medication for the side effects and told he has five days to live after being fired by Carlyle.
+Max and his friend Julio approach Spider to bargain: if Max successfully steals information from an Elysium citizen, Spider will give Max a shuttle ride to Elysium to use a Med-Bay to cure his condition.
+Max demands that the target be his former boss, Carlyle.
+Due to his declining health, Spider provides Max with a powerful exoskeleton via surgery.

+Max and Julio shoot down Carlyle's shuttle to Elysium; Carlyle is fatally injured in a shootout against his security robots.
+Max and Julio successfully extract the program from his brain, but the data becomes unexpectedly scrambled, locked behind a security program.
+Delacourt sends Kruger and a black ops team to retrieve it.
+Kruger kills Julio, but an injured Max escapes with the copy of the program, while Carlyle's death destroys any possibility of further retrieval from his brain.